 Most office products dealers now have an internet site and for many this is now the single most important sales tool.
 To maximise the effectiveness of an e-commerce site, the product data must be of good quality and work seamlessly with the functionality of the site.
 The BOSS Standards and Technical Committee have been working to define product data formats and standards that take full account of the requirements of the internet.
 This will enable data providers and software houses to produce, load and display data in a common format and will make it much easier for smaller e-commerce solution providers to offer an excellent end user experience.

-The BOSS Product Type Standard Attribute File has been developed for this reason by Evolution Software under the direction of the BOSS Standards and Technical Committee.
+The BOSS Product Type Standard Attribute File has been developed for this reason by Fusion Plus under the direction of the BOSS Standards and Technical Committee.
 We appreciate the input from David Brown and the Standards and Technical Committee and would like your feedback on these attributes.

 - Industry Standard Product Classification (ISPC) The Industry Standard Product Classification has created a common language for classifying office products.